- How many hours may I take as a graduate assistant?

 - If you must resign your assistantship appointment, a letter of resignation should be submitted to the graduate advisor or supervisor of the assistantship, the department head, college dean, and dean of graduate studies.

 - Who do I contact if my mailing address changes during the term of my graduate assistantship?

 - You need to notify your college dean's office and the office of Human Resources.
-You should also notify the Registrar's Office and/or the Office of Graduate Studies and Research if your permanent mailing address changes.
+You should also notify the Registrar's Office and/or Graduate School if your permanent mailing address changes.
 Address changes may be made on TopNet.